TurkeyMcMac/large_slugs/README.md

 have not observed a huge performance cost.

 Implemented as nodes, slugs are less expensive to simulate than regular entities.
 An ABM runs every 5 seconds\* to update active slugs.
-In a given update, one out of every 5 slugs\* is actually updated\*\*.
-Only one out of every 5 updated slugs\* tries to reproduce, while the rest just try to move.
-Reproduction is more expensive than movement, since a birthing slug must check up to 11 nodes\* around it in every direction to determine that it is the only one of its species in the area.
+The updates are spread around the interval.
+Each interval, one out of every 5 slugs\* is actually updated.
+Each slug may check a radius of 5\* nodes around them and act based on the nearby population of their species.
+One out of 6\* will choose to die if there is more than 1\* other slug nearby.
+Of those remaining, one out of 6\* will try to reproduce if there are 0\* other slugs nearby.
+Those that neither die nor try to reproduce will try to move.

 \* These are default values.
 They can be changed in the settings.

-\*\* The lower this value is, the more likely slugs are to double-move, due to the way ABMs work.

 ## Mod dependencies